Why Obtain the ISA Certification

 Certification Requirements, Accumulation of Continuing Education Credits, and Renewal

-In order to improve the level of knowledge and standards of practice within the arborist profession, holders of ISA certification must meet requirements to maintain their certification status.
+In order to improve the level of knowledge and practice standards within the arborist profession, ISA certification holders must meet requirements to maintain their certification status.

-To renew their title (valid for three years), ISA Certified Arborist holders must continue their learning by undergoing training that allows them to accumulate continuing education credits (CECs).
-A certified arborist must therefore accumulate at least 30 continuing education credits (CECs) during this three-year period to be eligible for renewal.
-1 CEC is equivalent to 1 hour of continuing education.
+To renew their title (valid for three years), holders of the ISA Certified Arborist certification must continue their education by undergoing training that allows them to accumulate Continuing Education Credits (CEUs).
+A certified arborist must therefore accumulate at least 30 CEUs during this three-year period in order to be eligible for renewal.
+1 CEU is equivalent to 1 hour of continuing education.

-The ISA awards CECs for events that have structured and measurable learning objectives and that directly relate to the fields of arboriculture and urban forestry.
-Workshops, conferences, webinars, online learning modules, podcasts or quizzes, training, and safety meetings are regularly approved and offered to allow the accumulation of CECs.
+The ISA grants CEUs for events that have structured and measurable learning objectives and that directly relate to the fields of arboriculture and urban forestry.
+Workshops, conferences, webinars, online learning modules, podcasts or quizzes, training, and safety meetings are regularly approved and offered to allow for the accumulation of CEUs.

-As the certification nears expiration, holders will receive a renewal notice by email.
+As the certification expiration approaches, holders will receive a renewal notice by email.
 The certification does not renew automatically.
-To be eligible for renewal, the holder must have accumulated 30 CECs in their record and must pay the renewal fees.
+To be eligible for renewal, the holder must have accumulated 30 CEUs in their record and must pay the renewal fees.

 About the Certification

-Any person with a minimum of 3 consecutive years of experience (36 months) in arboriculture (or a related field).
-The worker must be able to submit proof of their experience with their application.
+Anyone with a minimum of 3 consecutive years of experience (36 months) in arboriculture (or a related field).
+The worker must be able to provide proof of their experience with their application.

-Note: An individual who has not accumulated 36 months of experience but holds a college or university degree in arboriculture (or a related field) may obtain recognition of experience.
+Note: An individual who has not accumulated 36 months of experience but holds a college or university degree in arboriculture (or a related field) may receive recognition for their experience.
 A review of the file is necessary.
-The ISA certification committee decides the equivalence in experience attributed to education.
+The ISA certification committee decides on the equivalence in experience attributed to educational programs.

-To obtain the ISA arborist certification, a candidate must take a written exam of 200 multiple-choice questions on arboriculture.
-The passing score is 76% (passing score subject to change without notice, refer to the candidate guide).
+To obtain the ISA arborist certification, a candidate must take a written exam consisting of 200 multiple-choice questions on arboriculture.
+The passing grade is 76% (passing grade subject to change without notice, refer to the candidate guide).

 How to register for the exam?

-The participant must complete the electronic form and submit it with all supporting documents.
+The participant must complete the electronic form and submit it with all the supporting documents.
 The certification committee will determine if the participant is eligible.
-See details in the section “The certification exam”
+See details in the section “The Certification Exam”